UKGovLD/URI-patterns-core/URI Patterns v0.4.md

 Internal organisational change is likely to be more frequent that a top-level change of the local-authorities identity brought about by occasional local government reorganisation which generally signalled well(?) in advance by the progress of the legislation necessary to effect such change.
 Sub-domain and collection naming are subject to the same considerations as other categories of publishers and should avoid alignment with internal organisational structure.

-Identity change brought about by local-government reorganisation can be addressed through the use of explicit metadata indicating the status and intended longevity of any published URI Sets, Datasets or Vocabularies (see [Managing Changes in URI Space](#heading=h.3rdcrjn)).
+Identity change brought about by local-government reorganisation can be addressed through the use of explicit metadata indicating the status and intended longevity of any published URI Sets, Datasets or Vocabularies (see [Managing Changes in URI Space](#managing-changes-in-uri-space)).
 Changes in status or longevity SHOULD be indicated in metadata as early as possible when the legislation effecting the change surfaces.

 # Definitions

 <dl>
-<dt>URI Set</dt><dd>
+<dt><a name="term.URISet"/>URI Set</dt><dd>
-	"a collection of reference data published using URIs, about a single concept, governed from a single source." [[1]](#heading=h.qsh70q)</dd>
+	"a collection of reference data published using URIs, about a single concept, governed from a single source." [[1]](#reference.URISetsV1)</dd>

-<dt>reference data</dt><dd>authoritative data provided as part of a URI Set about particular reference items.</dd>
+<dt><a name="term.referenceData"/>reference data</dt><dd>authoritative data provided as part of a URI Set about particular reference items.</dd>
-<dt>reference item</dt><dd>a significant resource (school, station, hospital, statute or Act of Parliament) that is member of a URI Set and about which some reference data has been provided</dd>
+<dt><a name="term.referenceItem"/>reference item</dt><dd>a significant resource (school, station, hospital, statute or Act of Parliament) that is member of a URI Set and about which some reference data has been provided</dd>
 </dl>

 # Acknowledgements